ajbdev/schmeckles/README.md

 # Schmeckles

-Schmeckles is a P2P networked multiplayer board game of dueling economie and resources.
+Schmeckles is a P2P networked multiplayer board game of dueling economies and resources.

 Play it at: http://schmeckles.ajbdev.com